 It may sound a truism that innovations of agricultural research institutes cannot be explained by a linear approach but through a system approach.
-Innovation is the result of a process of networking, interactive learning and negotiation among a heterogeneous innovation set of actors for distribution of benefits.1

-An innovative system usually involves a network of organisation, enterprises, as well as individuals who are focused on evolving new products, new processes and new forms for economic benefits.
-In the case of our study Institute, the individuals concerned were used to interact and share their visions and passions.2
+Innovation is the result of a process of networking, interactive learning and negotiation among a heterogeneous innovation set of actors for distribution of benefits.1 individuals who are focused on evolving new products, new processes and new forms for economic benefits.
+In the case of our study Institute, the individuals concerned were used to interact and share their visions and passions.2 innovations are disseminated.
+These included the following: